 - Votes – The validators that voted for the block in this slot.

-In Eth2 blocks work differently because miners are replaced by validators and the beacon chain introduces slots and epochs to Ethereum.
+Consensus layer blocks work differently because miners are replaced by validators and the Beacon Chain introduces slots and epochs to Ethereum.
 So that means new data!

 - Proposer – The validator that was algorithmically chosen to propose the new block.